feniljain/knowledge-base/networking/README.md

 - tcpdump like XDP packet capture: https://github.com/cloudflare/xdpcap
 - FD.io - The Fast Data Project Relentlessly focused on data IO speed and efficiency for more flexible and scalable networks and storage: https://github.com/FDio
 - A TCP proxy to simulate network and system conditions for chaos and resiliency testing: https://github.com/Shopify/toxiproxy
+- Build your own layer-2 virtual switch in less than 300 lines of code: https://github.com/peiyuanix/build-your-own-zerotier

 ## Reddit, twitter and HN threads: